ErbB4/HSP-SS-interplay/data_and_code_by_figure/Fig7/sample_code_HSP_SS/readme.md

-To save space, the sample code for co-simulating HSP and SS models are presened in this folder only.
+To save space, the sample code for co-simulating HSP and SS models is archived in this folder only.